EdXian/c_uart_interface_example/README.md

 Screen into the NuttX shell and start a mavlink session like in the example above.

-On the off-board side, in another terminal run the ```c_uart_interface_example``` executable.
+On the off-board side, in another terminal run the ```mavlink_control``` executable.
 You should see output in the NuttX shell similar to this:

 ```
 HANDLE MESSAGE